-Currently this drainage is closed to the harvest of salmon by Federally qualified subsistence users and remains open to other uses.
-There is likely a small amount of harvest under restricted State sport fishing at the mouth and across the lagoon of the system and through State subsistence in the marine environment.
+Currently these drainages are closed to the harvest of salmon by Federally qualified subsistence users and remain open to other uses.
 This system should be open to limited subsistence harvest.
 If this closure is modified to open to subsistence harvest of salmon, OSM recommends the harvest be restricted to rod and reel and low harvest and possession limits in order to protect healthy populations of salmon in the system.